 Just got one race in mind?
-There’s also the Three Peaks package (the Three Peaks was cancelled in 2020, but we’ll be training for the 2021 edition from spring)!
+There’s also the Three Peaks package (the Three Peaks was cancelled in 2020 and 2021, but we’ll be training for the 2022 edition from spring)!

 Please email me if you’d like to discuss your coaching needs and the packages I have on offer: email@example.com.
-I am in Southampton but have a second base in the Peak District so can easily work with clients between the two locations.
+I am located in the Staffordshire Moorlands in the South West Peak District.

 Train, Race and Three Peaks packages